 Structure 1.2

-CLARK PUBLIC’s PURCHASES TILTED SWAP FOR TERM
+CLARK PURCHASES TILTED SWAP FOR TERM

 Clark Public is able to take advantage of the “backwardated” nature of the forward gas curve (i.e. longer term prices lower than near term prices) and pay a lower than market price in the near term and a price which is comparable to current market price at a later period.